MoeChezzy/TBID/README.md

 # General Information
 TBID is a lightweight application that allows one to download images from a tumblr blog.
 Download settings can be established, such as image count limits and tags to further specify the images to download.
-Note that to use this application you **must have a valid tumblr API key**.
+To use this application, you **must have a valid tumblr API key** (might change this in the future).

 # Usage
 To use TBID, simply enter the correct information in the fields and click the "Start" button.